datopian/playbook/dojo/analysis/README.md

 ## Distinguishing Needs

-This approach borrows from the GTD "Inbox" pattern and information processing pattern.
+This approach borrows from the GTD "Inbox" and information processing pattern.

 1. **Capture** *everything* you can into a Needs Document usually in a section called "Inbox".
 This is a brain dump type exercise where you capture as much as possible.
-This can include half-user stories, emails, technical diagrams, requirements etc.
+This can include half-done user stories, emails, technical diagrams, requirements etc.
 2. **Clarify** Process this information into distilled user or job "epics", i.e. high level summaries of needs in the form of [job stories][] (or [user stories][]).
     * You can start by Inline as much as is relevant from the inbox items into the document.
     * Organize that, pulling together common items.
     * Start creating User / Job "Epics" in a new section

-At the end of this process you should have some set of high level epics with associated backup material (in bullet points or in an appendix).
+At the end of this process you should have a set of high level epics with associated backup material (in bullet points or in an appendix).

 Now that you have an initial set of needs you can move onto designing a solution.